Roman9456/Shoe-Shop/README.md

 ## Overview

-This project is an e-commerce website for shoes. 🥿👟 My task was to create a fully functional application that utilizes the designs and backend provided.
+This project is an e-commerce website for shoes built using **React**. 🥿👟 My task was to create a fully functional application that utilizes the designs and backend provided.

 ## Application Structure